Custom fields for RevRec

 FieldState

-RSM checkboxFrozen — cannot be checked or unchecked
+RSM checkboxFrozen — can't be checked or unchecked.

 Data sync behavior

-Custom attribute data is not managed on a separate sync schedule.
-It updates automatically as part of every standard integration run between Recurly and RevRec.
+Custom attribute data updates automatically as part of every standard integration run between Recurly and RevRec — there's no separate sync schedule.

 • New subscriptions: Custom attribute values are captured at the time of subscription creation and flow into RevRec on the next integration run.